 MedStar’s Supply Chain Puts Patient Needs First

-- Consolidate five separate purchasing functions, centralize distribution, and improve customer service for seven hospitals and 19 diversified businesses.
+- Consolidate five separate purchasing functions, centralize distribution, and improve customer service for seven hospitals and 19 diversified businesses

-- A systemwide supply chain, inventory management and business process outsourcing plan.
+- A systemwide supply chain, inventory management and business process outsourcing plan

 A world-class supply chain reputation doesn’t happen overnight.
-For MedStar Health, it took nearly a decade, a desire to break through a performance plateau and a plan to focus on creating sustainable business advantages for their hospitals, caregivers and patients.
+For MedStar Health, it took nearly a decade, a desire to break through a performance plateau and a plan to focus on creating sustainable business advantages for its hospitals, caregivers and patients.

 This major regional health network in the Baltimore-Washington, D.C., area chose CSC to identify high-impact supply chain initiatives and technologies, and create and launch a systemwide inventory management and distribution solution.